 3.2 Benefits of Oracle Key Vault Multi-Master Clustering

-The Oracle Key Vault multi-master cluster configuration addresses high availability better than primary-standby environments.
+The Oracle Key Vault multi-master cluster configuration addresses with regard to primary-standby environments.

 To ensure high availability for geographically distributed endpoints, Oracle Key Vault nodes that are deployed in different data centers operate in active-active multi-master cluster configurations to create and share keys.
 With an active-active configuration, there are no passive machines in the cluster, which allows for better resource utilization.
 An added benefit of the multi-master cluster configuration is load distribution.
 When multiple Oracle Key Vault nodes in multi-master configuration are deployed in a data center, they can actively share the key requests of the endpoint databases in that data center.

 In a typical large scale deployment, Oracle Key Vault must serve a large number of endpoints, possibly distributed in geographically distant data centers.

 A primary-standby configuration only has a single primary Oracle Key Vault server that can actively serve clients.

 If the server running in the standby role is unavailable, then the server running in the primary role is in read-only mode and does not allow any write operations.